 Fostering is a loving way to help a shelter animal acclimate to a home setting before being adopted into a permanent home.
 It also helps animals by freeing up much-needed space, so we can save even more lost or homeless pets.
-As a foster parent, you would welcome a shelter animal into your home and provide him/her with food, water, toys, and lots of love.
-We provide all medical care and a support team to help you with any questions you may have during the foster period, including tips on breed personalities, behavior training, and health.
+As a foster parent, you would welcome a shelter animal into your home and provide him/her with proper care and lots of love.
+We provide all food, toys, supplies, medical care, and a support team to help you with any questions you may have during the foster period, including tips on breed personalities, behavior training, and health.
 It’s the perfect blend of your love of animals and your desire to give back to your humane society!

 Which animals need fostering?